 A traditional expander’s rolls are set at an angle to the mandrel, otherwise referred to as a feed angle.
 This feed angle causes a screw-like action that automatically feeds the mandrel into the tube as it rotates.
 With parallel pin expansion, the rolls are set parallel with the mandrel with zero feed angle.
 This means that the mandrel will not self-feed as a traditional expander would.
-Instead, the mandrel is pushed through the expander by force, in most cases hydraulic, allowing the tube to expand.
+Instead, the mandrel is pushed through the expander by force, allowing the tube to expand.

 Traditional Expander